openbmc/phosphor-hostlogger/README.md

 The service in stream mode forwards the byte stream into rsyslog via the imuxsock module.
 The log is persisted via the omfile module as soon as collected.
-It makes Host Logger leverage exsisting tools (rsyslog and logrotate).
+It makes Host Logger leverage existing tools (rsyslog and logrotate).
 It also fits in the Redfish LogService and EventService architecture in OpenBMC.

 ## Log buffer rotation policy